TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

   MBE30 - a simple container for storing items in the world - similar to a Chest MBE31 - a functional container such as a Furnace or Crafting Table

+Recipes (Crafting and Furnaces)
+  MBE35 - some typical example crafting recipes and furnace (smelting) recipes

 HeadsUpDisplay - overlays
   MBE40 - simple customisations of the heads up display (hotbar, health meter)